zevv/nim-memory/nim-memory.md

 ref 0x900060 --> 0x40  <4>
 ----

-What can we deduce from this?
+What can be deduced from this?

 <1> The variable `a` itself is placed on the stack, which happens to be at
     address `0x300000` on my machine.
 A is some kind of pointer that points to